liangjinhongwin/qa-engine/README.md

-The project is hosted on https://qa-engine.netlify.com/
+The project is hosted on https://qa-engine.netlify.com
 The database repo is on https://github.com/liangjinhongwin/qa-engine-api
 The video tour is on https://youtu.be/qd6TCrX_Iq0

 # Passion Project - Question & Answer Engine

 ### About
 This is my passion project that users can post their questions then other users can provide their answers.
-In the end, the original user of the question is able to pick the best answer.

 ### Functional and Non-functional Requirements
 - Functional Requirements
   - User should be able to create an account to log in
   - User should be able to add questions and answers to questions
-  - User should be able to pick the best answer to own question
+  - User should be able to search questions
   - Store the data somewhere

 - Non-functional Requirements